wingice/mysql_binlog/README.md

+# Supporting of parsing corrupted mysql bin log files #

+I have some corrupted mysql bin log files , so I changed some files to support corrupted bin logfiles.

+Thank @jeremycole and others for making the library.

 # Library for parsing MySQL binary logs in Ruby #

 This library parses a MySQL binary log in pure Ruby and produces hashes as output, much like the following `Query` event: